Some people state that depreciation is a source of funds or a source of cash. I disagree.

 The $8,000 of depreciation expense was not a source of cash, even though it appears as a positive amount on the statement of cash flows.

-Editor's note: A reader comment on February 4 points out that the depreciation on the income tax return will reduce taxable income and that in turn will likely reduce the amount of cash paid for income taxes.
+Editor's note: A reader's comment points out that the depreciation on the income tax return will reduce taxable income and that in turn will likely reduce the amount of cash paid for income taxes.
 This reduction in income taxes is a source of cash.

 To learn more, see the Related Topics listed below: